-In the middle of 2011 the Barcelona city council began pasting up posters calling for a stop to antisocial behaviour.
+In the middle of 2011, the Barcelona city council began pasting up posters calling for a stop to antisocial behavior.
 Written in English and French the campaign clearly targets tourists and urges us not to urinate in public, buy from hawkers, drink in public or obtain sexual services.
-Hefty fines are listed for each offence.
+Hefty fines are listed for each offense.

 Just by being a little more careful you can help tackle the problem for future visitors and for the locals.

 It's worth mentioning that sleeping on the beach or buying alcohol from street vendors can also net you a substantial penalty.

 As of January 2011, the Spanish tradition of lighting up indoors has gone up in smoke.

 In January of 2011, the Basque separatist group ETA declared a permanent ceasefire.
 The group, believed to have been severely weakened by hundreds of arrests in the past few years, has apparently turned to dialogue as a path to Basque independence.